OctaDist/OctaDist.github.io/installing.md

 ### macOS

-Installing and running the program on Mac is the same as Linux.
+Installing and running the program on Mac are the same as Linux.

 1. Download the source code (*.tar.gz) to your machine, for example, at **`Download`** directory.
 2. Press Command - spacebar to launch Spotlight and type "*Terminal*", then double-click the search result.